 Oscar Kjell has a background in psychology.
 His work focuses on cognitive wellbeing and its linkages to sustainability.
 In this context, he is also developing and validating ways to measure psychological constructs using psychometrics and artificial intelligence (AI) such as natural language processing and machine learning.
 At LUCSUS, Oscar is working part-time as a post-doc for the two research projects TransVision and Mind4Change (see also under Research).

-Jessica Böhme writes her PhD under the supervision of Professor Christine Wamsler, LUCSUS, and within the project ‘A Mindset for the Anthropocene’ at IASS in Potsdam, a cooperating partner of the Contemplative Sustainable Futures Program (see also under Networking).
-The purpose of her PhD is to generate new insights in, and possibilities for, the transformation of personal inner dimensions in the Anthropocene.
+Jessica Böhme has recently finalised her PhD under the supervision of Professor Christine Wamsler, LUCSUS, and within the project ‘A Mindset for the Anthropocene’ at IASS in Potsdam, a cooperating partner of the Contemplative Sustainable Futures Program (see also under Networking).
+The purpose of her PhD was to generate new insights in, and possibilities for, the transformation of personal inner dimensions in the Anthropocene.
 See her recent PhD articles in Ambio (Online) the International Journal of Sustainability in Higher Education (Online), and Sustainability Science (Online).
 Jessica, now Professor in Technology Management, continues supporting the Program as Associate.

 Doctoral Researcher, Research & Teaching Assistant

 Gustav Osberg works as a research and teaching assistant for the Contemplative Sustainable Futures Program.
 He supports the research projects TransVision, Mind4Change and ActivateChange, as well as the Sustainability and Inner Transformation course.
 He holds an interdisciplinary Master’s degree in Global Studies from Lund University, and is specialised in how globalization shapes lives, environments, and possibilities for action and imaginary futures.
 He is particularly interested in the political economy of sustainability transformation processes and has recently started a PhD in this field, supervised by Professor Jenny Palm (IIIEE) and Professor Christine Wamsler (LUCSUS).

 Research Projects & Education